Athletic Director and Men's Basketball Head Coach

 Shepherd graduated from Savannah High School in 1982.
 He received his bachelor’s degree in physical education from Northwest Missouri State in 1986 and his master’s degree in middle school education from Evangel University in 2004.
 Shepherd and his wife Karen have 4 children - Alexis, Sydney, Angelina, Arianna and one granddaughter, Rowan.

-Lawrence (Skip) Shear is starting his first year as the assistant coach for the Bobcats.
+Lawrence (Skip) Shear is starting his second year as the assistant coach for the Bobcats.
 Coach Shear brings over 40 years of coaching experience and a wealth of knowledge to the Bobcat sideline.

 Coach Shear was an NAIA All-American while playing at Tarkio College, where he received his bachelor’s degree in Physical Education.
 After graduation, Shear joined the military where he started his teaching and coaching career as the assistant coach and Physical Education instructor at the West Point United States Military Academy.